Frequently Asked Questions

 Will there be opportunities for public input?

 Public input is an important aspect of the US 18/151 Corridor Study.
 The study team will actively engage the public and stakeholders in a variety of ways throughout the process.
 Public Involvement Meetings (PIMs) will be held at key milestones in the study process.
 The study will also conduct a Public Hearing once the environmental document has been signed.
-This will provide an opportunity for stakeholders to provide testimony on the information included in the EIS, including the preferred alternative, which i the alternative WisDOT would proposed to move forward with and eventually construct.
+This will provide an opportunity for stakeholders to provide testimony on the information included in the EIS, including the preferred alternative, which is the alternative WisDOT would propose to move forward with and eventually construct.
 All public meeting dates will be announced on the study website.
 The public may also submit comments or questions at any time by clicking Comment Now.

 How can I stay involved in the process?